-Monitoring risks includes detecting any differences between the current project conditions and the risk register information-it also includes the identification of new risks not contained within the risk register.
+Monitoring and controlling risks is a process that occurs continuously throughout each technology development cycle (Figure 1).
+Monitoring risks includes 1) detecting any differences between the current project conditions and the risk register information and 2) identification of new risks not contained within the risk register.
 Controlling risks includes the execution of risk responses by the risk owner according to the risk response timing and trigger conditions.
 The risk register is updated with new information according to the cycle in Figure 2.
-Monitoring and controlling risks is a process that occurs continuously throughout each technology development cycle (Figure 1).